upsilonproject/upsilon.github.io/upsilon-on-openshift.md

 ### Go to the web application

-Click on the upsilon-web route to start the installer.
+Click on the upsilon-web route to [upsilon-web-installer](start the installer).